H-Moji-H/Netflix-Data-Analysis/README.md

 •	To explore the genres, ratings, and countries dominating the platform.

-•	To identify trends in content addition,audience targeting, and production patterns.
+•	To identify trends in content addition, audience targeting, and production patterns.

 •	To visualize key patterns and present actionable insights from the Netflix catalog data.